The Chippewas will begin MAC play at Ball State on Dec. 30

 Guevara was named to head the Chippewa program in April, 2007, bringing three decades of collegiate coaching experience, including seven (1996-2003) as the head coach at Michigan.

-Guevara compiled a 123-82 record at U-M and her 123 victories are more than any coach in Wolverine women’s basketball history.
+Guevara compiled a 123-82 record at U-M and her 123 victories rank second in program history.
 U-M had finished a combined 20-88 in the four seasons prior to Guevara’s arrival in Ann Arbor.

 Guevara took Michigan into the national spotlight, leading it to five postseason appearances including NCAA Tournament berths in 1998, 2000 and 2001.
 The Wolverines were ranked as high at 12th nationally during the 2001-02 season and again in 2002-03.
 She was named the Big Ten Coach of the Year in both 1998 and in 2000.